JCR-UK

 Village of Ystalyfera

-Ystalyfera is a village, with a population of about 3,000, about 8 miles north of Neath and 13 miles north-east of Swansea.
-It is located on the river Twrch and the Swansea Canal, close the the border with the county of Powys.
+Ystalyfera is a village, with a population of about 3,000, about 8 miles north of Neath and 13 miles northeast of Swansea.
+It is located on the river Twrch and the Swansea Canal, close to the border with the county of Powys.

 Jewish Congregations in the former county of Glamorganshire